HrishavBakulBarua/Cycle-HDR/README.md

 ![My Image](assets/heuristic-loss.png)

-Depiction of the LLM-based loss Lllm.
-Q&A sessions
-include: **User prompt**: “Tell me if there are any synthesis artifacts in the given scene or not.
-Must response with 1) Yes or No only, 2) If Yes, return the [artifact areas number of pixels, total number of pixels].
-Also highlight the artifact areas with $${\color{pink}Pink}$$.
-Similarly find if there are any over/under exposure areas in the scene and return the [pixels in overexposure, pixels in underexposure areas] and highlight the overexposed areas in $${\color{blue}Blue}$$ and underexposed areas in
-$${\color{green}Green}$$.”, **System**: “Outputs the number of pixels with the pixel list (in .txt files) for the detected artifacts in pink, overexposed pixels in blue, and underexposed pixels in green.”
+Depiction of the heuristic-based loss Lheu.
+The system outputs the the pixel for the detected artifacts, overexposed pixels, and underexposed pixels.
 ![My Image](assets/cyc-loss.png)

 Depiction of the cycle consistency loss *L<sub>cyc<sub>* using an